Navneet-Suresh/Navneet-Suresh.github.io/_posts/2017-09-30-How-to-install-Synergy-and-configure-it.markdown

 ---

 <img class='responsive-image'
-  src='/assets/joao-silas-65013.jpg' alt='How to Install Synergy - Posylt Image' >
+  src='/assets/joao-silas-65013.jpg' alt='How to Install Synergy - Post Image' >

 # What is Synergy?